Motion Transfer Tools

 The following approach is only one possible way to go.
 This works nicely when both the target rig and the Avastar rig use the same rest pose (namely the T-Pose).
 The workflow is as follows:

-- Set the timeline to timeframe 0 (or any timeframe that is convenient for you)
+- Set the timeline to timeframe 0 (or any timeframe which is convenient for you)

 - Ensure the Avastar Rig is in Rest pose.